metwork-framework/mfdata/doc/mfdata_quick_start.md

 ![archive_image_flow](images/move_image_flow.jpg)

-1. The JPEG file is process by `switch` from the MFDATA incoming directory
+1. The JPEG file is processed by `switch` from the MFDATA incoming directory
 2. The `move_image` plugin process the JPEG file (the `switch_logical_condition` is `True`)